Living in University residences

-This year we are introducing living circles, to help keep you safe during the coronavirus pandemic.
+This year we have introduced living circles to help keep you safe during the coronavirus pandemic.

 A living circle is a household in your university accommodation.
-Your living circle will be the people you can interact with closely each day.
+Your living circle is the people you can interact with closely each day.

-Depending on your accommodation, your living circle could be a single flat, more than one flat, or a single floor of your hall of residence.
+Depending on your accommodation, your living circle might be a single flat, more than one flat, or a single floor of your hall of residence.

 The living circle allocated to you is the one you will stay with for the first year.